sigmagamma/portl/README.md

 Some additional points to follow:
 Within the Visual Studio Installer, make sure you add "Desktop development with C++".
 In step 5, if you're working with Pycharm, you should probably copy the release into the project folder in order to have it install pyinstaller into your Virtual Environment.
-Also you may have to run Pycharm as administrator.
+Remember to run setup.py with your python venv executable.
+You may have to run Pycharm as administrator.

 I've used the pyinstaller develop branch: https://github.com/pyinstaller/pyinstaller/archive/develop.zip